Jose Siri Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.47).
+- The Twins have a 3.46 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to give up the fifth-fewest home runs in baseball (59 total, one per game).
+- The Twins surrender the sixth-fewest home runs in baseball (61 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.